alexghenderson/redux-modules/README.md

 ## Overview
 Heavily inspired by redux-box, some of the ideas and methodology is shamelessly ripped from it.
 However, redux-modules allows easier integration into existing code.
-Unlike redux-box, it does not require a custom store creator and does not provide sagas (although this may be added in the future).
+Unlike redux-box, it does not require a custom store creator, or any special code.
+It simply generates a map of reducers, sagas, and tools for connecting the modules to components.

 ## Installation
 Install react, redux, and react-redux: